VCauthon/Summary-Infrastructure-As-Code/src/docs/2-infrastructure-stacks/chapters/1-building-infrastructure-stacks-as-code.md

 The impact of a failed change may be broader since there are more services and applications within the stack.
 Larger stacks are also slower to provision and change, which makes them harder to manage.

+##### Is my stack a monolith ?

+Whether your infrastructure stack is a monolith is a matter of judgment.

+The symptoms of a monolithic stack include:
+- It's difficult to understand how the pieces of the stack fit together
+- New people take a while learning the stack's codebase
+- Debugging problems with the stack is hard
+- Changes to the stack frequently cause problems
+- You spend too much time maintaining systems and processes whose purpose is to manage the complexity of the stack

 ### Pattern: Application Group Stack